David Crombie: Royal Commission on the Future of the Toronto Waterfront

+Recent Public Services

 Crombie was appointed Ryerson's first chancellor in 1994 when the polytechnic was granted university status.
 He served in that role until 1999.

 Throughout the 1990s, he served in various advisory capacities to city and provincial governments relating to urban issues in the Toronto area.
 In 2007 he retired as CEO of the Canadian Urban Institute.
-In April, 2008, the Toronto District School Board selected Crombie to negotiate a solution to keep unfunded school swimming pools open to the public.
+In April 2008, the Toronto District School Board selected Crombie to negotiate a solution to keep unfunded school swimming pools open to the public.
 In 2014 he publicly opposed plans by the federally run Toronto Port Authority to lengthen runways at Billy Bishop Airport on the Toronto Islands to enable Porter Airlines to expand with jet planes.

 On May 13, 2004, Crombie was appointed an Officer of the Order of Canada.
 In 2012, he was made a member of the Order of Ontario.
 In 2013, he was inducted into the Canadian Disability Hall of Fame.
 Crombie serves on the Governors' Council of the Toronto Public Library Foundation, the Honorary Council for the Loran Scholars Foundation, and the boards of CivicAction and the Planet in Focus Foundation.
 In addition, Crombie is a member of the Patron's Council at Dying with Dignity Canada.
 He also serves on the advisory boards of the Ryerson Image Centre and CARP Canada.

+Crombie continues to be a visible participant of public discourse.
+In recent years, with his Red Tory views increasingly out of sync with conservatives politics, Crombie on numerous occasions joined ex-mayoral peers further to his left (Art Eggleton, Barbara Hall, David Miller and John Sewell) in issuing open letters on various issues being debated.

 A park named after Crombie runs from Jarvis Street to Berkeley Street, in a formerly industrial area, that was converted to housing.